The Bankrate promise

 Refinancing your loan will help you save money month to month, in the long term or both.

 - A lower interest rate can decrease your monthly payment and overall interest paid.
 However, this can be difficult to do if you’re already behind on payments or don’t have great credit.

-- A longer repayment term can decrease your monthly payments, but also increase overall interest paid.
+- A longer repayment term can decrease your monthly payments but also increase the overall interest paid.

 But be on the lookout for any fees that come along with refinancing your loan.
-A common one being an early repayment penalty which is exactly what it sounds like — a fee for paying off the loan early.
+A common one is an early repayment penalty, which is exactly what it sounds like: a fee for paying off the loan early.

 5. Pay off the car loan